Nuria Fergó

 Nuria Fernández Gómez (born Nerja, 18 April 1979) better known as Nuria Fergó is a Spanish singer and actress.

 Fergó became famous thanks to Operación Triunfo.
-She has taken part in several TV programs and has released five albums.
+She has taken part in several TV programs and has released six albums.
 In 2009, she collaborated with Producer DJ Sammy on her album and chart hit "Tierra de Nadie".

 In 2018, she recorded the song "La vida son sólo dos días", which became the official song of the 2018 Vuelta a España.